Fruit and Nut

 Intended sites should be free of existing trees* as these may have symbiotic relationships with competing ectomycorrhizal fungi.
 Long-established meadow-land with diverse flora and rich in humus would be the ideal choice.

-For best results plant a minimum of 20 trees.
+For best results plant a minimum of 25-30 trees.
 Numbers smaller than this may fail to produce the required conditions of shade.
 The chances of successfully establishing a truffière with a single impregnated tree are extremely low (probably worse odds than pulling four consecutive aces from a well-shuffled pack of cards!).
 Even with five trees, it's a long shot.
 But with twenty trees or more, and a suitable site free from competing fungi, the odds begin to become quite good.
-Careful introduction of trees that do not support competing fungi (see list below) may increase the likelihood of modest numbers of truffle trees being successful, by providing additional shade.
+Careful introduction of trees that do not support competing fungi (see list below) may increase the likelihood of success, by providing additional shelter and shade.

 Tuber aestivum (syn Tuber uncinatum) Autumn or Burgundy Truffle